Daitetsujin 17

 Popy manufactured several toys based on the series - notably a transforming Chogokin version of the robot One-Seven (later released in America for the Godaikin line), vehicles based on One-Seven's Flying Fortress mode, the Sub Machine Flying Car, the Shigcon Tank and the Shigcon Jet, and a three-inch version of One-Seven, which was later released as "17" in Mattel's Shogun Warriors line.

 Story

 Brain is the world's greatest computer, and also the most intelligent being on planet Earth.
-One day, Brain decides to abandon its terrestrial moorings, and it's up to The Red Mufflers to track it down.
+One day, Brain decides to abandon its terrestrial moorings, and it is up to The Red Mufflers to track it down.
 Unfortunately, Brain has developed an amazing army of deadly giant robots, including one with a huge "17" emblazoned on its chest-plate, with which it plans to subjugate its creators.
 A young boy whose family was killed by Brain's followers manages to activate Daitetsujin 17, which thereafter comes to his rescue whenever he is in danger from Brain's minions.